Mexico Travel Warning

 Mexico City (also known as the Federal District): No advisory is in effect.
 See also the discussion in the section on Estado de Mexico for areas within the greater Mexico City metropolitan area.

 Michoacán: Morelia is a major city/travel destination in Michoacán - Defer non-essential travel to the state of Michoacán except the cities of Morelia and Lázaro Cardenas and the area north of federal toll road 15D, where you should exercise caution.
 U.S. government employees are prohibited from traveling by land in Michoacán except on federal toll road 15D during daylight hours.
 Flying into Morelia and Lázaro Cardenas is the recommended method of travel.
 Attacks on Mexican government officials, law enforcement and military personnel, and other incidents of organized crime-related violence, have occurred throughout Michoacán.
-Federal authorities deployed some 9,000 federal security forces to Michoacán in January 2014 to address rising insecurity, particularly in the entire western part of the state.
-Due to criminal activity in Lázaro Cardenas, the Mexican military assumed direct control of the port in late 2013.
-Government authorities incorporated some of the self-defense groups that had operated independently of the government in recent months into a new state police unit in May.
-Armed members of some other self-defense groups maintain roadblocks and, although not considered hostile to foreigners or tourists, are suspicious of outsiders and should be considered volatile and unpredictable.
-Some groups in Michoacán are reputed to be linked to organized crime.
+Armed members of some self-defense groups maintain roadblocks and, although not considered hostile to foreigners or tourists, are suspicious of outsiders and should be considered volatile and unpredictable.
+Some self-defense groups in Michoacán are reputed to be linked to organized crime.